-According to the website CoinDance, cryptocurrencies are restricted or banned in these countries:
+According to the website CoinDance, cryptocurrencies are restricted or banned in these countries (as of mid-2019):

 Well, that’s our introduction to the Ethereum computing network, including what it does (or, more accurately, what it can do) as well as how the cryptocurrency known as ether helps to grease its wheels!
 If you want to learn about other cryptocurrencies like ether, such as Bitcoin, we have articles that cover them, too!
 And if you’re looking to do business on the Internet, be sure to peruse our many other lessons for buying and selling online!